 Since the recall, thousands of plaintiffs around the country have filed Valsartan lawsuits against the drug makers mentioned earlier (including China’s Zhejiang Huahai) and drug store retailers, including Walgreens and Wal-Mart.

-The Valsartan lawsuits allege negligence, strict liability, failure to warn, fraud, breach of express and implied warranty of merchantability, among other causes of action.
+The Valsartan lawsuits allege negligence, strict liability, failure to warn, fraud, and breach of express and implied warranty of merchantability, among other causes of action.
 Many of these tainted Valsartan cases remain unresolved.

 Valsartan Class Action Lawsuit